 Instructions for Keurig Paper Filters:

-- Rinse your flat-bottomed paper with warm water remove the taste of paper
+- Rinse your flat-bottomed paper with warm water and remove the taste of paper

 - Open the handle on the carafe side of the coffee maker and gently insert the paper filter